cephyn/questable.app/refactoring_plans/automated_social_media_posting_plan.md

 ## 1. Overview

 This document outlines the plan for implementing an automated feature that selects quest cards from the application and posts them to various social media platforms.
 The goal is to increase engagement, drive traffic to the application, and showcase the variety of quests available.
-The system will initially support Bluesky, with future phases incorporating X (formerly Twitter) and Instagram.
+The system will initially support Bluesky, with future phases incorporating X (formerly Twitter), Instagram, and Threads.net.

 ## 2. Goals